vapor-community/migrator/notes/vapor-diff.md

 #### Drop.database

 Drop.database is now declared in `FluentProvider` ensure you have `import FluentProvider` and that the package has been added to your `Package.swift`

+#### Prepare

+Prepare command and associated functionality such as `Drop.preparations` are now declared in `FluentProvider`.
+Ensure that `import FluentProvider` has been added to your file.

 ## New API...